Depending on your laptop there are a few clients that can be installed.

 You must either be on the campus network or connected to the

-labname - The UCNetID of the CRSP lab owner:
+The UCInetID of the CRSP lab owner:

 From your desktop or laptop, execute the following command

-$ sshfs -o ssh_command='ssh -A -X -o StrictHostKeyChecking=no' \
+$ sshfs-ossh_command='ssh -A -X -o StrictHostKeyChecking=no'\-oidmap=userusername@access.crsp.uci.edu:/mmfs1/crsp/lab/labname\~/crsp_mount

 As a result, sshfs mounts CRSP Lab share under ~/crsp_mount